fazzaan/gitbook-phlowydlinguistics/neweng-alphabet/basics-of-neweng/spelling-conversion-logic.md

 #### Monographs

-* wa- and wha- as /wɔ/ → wo- and who- -- ⟨a⟩ never makes the /ɔ/ vowels unless preceded by a ⟨w⟩.
+* wa- and wha- as /wɔ/ changes to
+* wo- and who- — because the letter ⟨a⟩ never makes the /ɔ/-vowels unless preceded by a ⟨w⟩.

 #### Digraphs

-* ⟨ae⟩ as /ɪː\~eː/ → æ&#x20;
+* ⟨ae⟩ as /ɪː\~eː/ changes to æ&#x20;
-* ⟨oe⟩ as /ɪj\~yː/ → œ -- protects pronunciation&#x20;
+* ⟨oe⟩ as /ɪj\~yː/ changes to œ — protects pronunciation.

 ### Diphthong Vowels

-Monographs — Magic E
+#### Monographs — Magic E

-Monographs are singular letters which carry a diphthong value — two vowel sounds together.&#x20;
+Monographs are (in this publication, at least) singular letters which carry a diphthong value — two vowel sounds together.

 Magic E diphthongs are considered as monographs because, when the final E is removed to make way for a suffix, the Magic E vowel maintains its diphthong value.

-* a as&#x20;
+* a as /ɛj/ in "face".
+The /ɛj/ is retained with the suffix -ing, _facing_.

 #### Monographs — no Magic E

+Some vowels have diphthong values despite there being no Magic E.

 * i in "kind" → ī = kīnd&#x20;
 * o in "go" → ō = gō&#x20;
-*

 #### Digraphs